webprofusion/certify/docs/roadmap.md

 * ~~Capture description, result OK and error for each test attempted (so config check can consist of multiple results, stream results via SignalR progress changed?)~~

 ## Domain options
-* Ensure wildcard can't be entered alongside label for same domain (*.test.com and www.test.com)
 * check how current UI responds to many IIS sites or many bindings

 ## DNS Validation
 * DNS providers not working that reliably, need configurable timeouts
 * if validation fails - need to check/log LE authorization URL info (so status response can be analysed)
-* Need manual and scripted DNS validation options:
+* ~~Need manual and scripted DNS validation options:~~
-    * Need manual DNS option (email contact with details of DNS record required, detect when it changes and proceed with validation, notify them of completion?) if request is manual could show txt record details then proceed to validation, likewise http validation.
+    * ~~Need manual DNS option~~ (email contact with details of DNS record required, detect when it changes and proceed with validation, notify them of completion?) if request is manual could show txt record details then proceed to validation, likewise http validation.

 ## Auto config/config check:
 * http-01: Ensure new web.config strategy is working, work back in order of server 2016 hosting, most common issue is auto config fail or config check fail